github/docs/content/actions/sharing-automations/creating-actions/metadata-syntax-for-github-actions.md

 ## `inputs`

 **Optional** Input parameters allow you to specify data that the action expects to use during runtime. {% data variables.product.prodname_dotcom %} stores input parameters as environment variables.
-Input values are always converted to strings.
 We recommend using lowercase input ids.

 ### Example: Specifying inputs